phantomic12/astroneer-docker/README.md

 We are also using [crudini](https://github.com/pixelb/crudini) to set some stuff on astroneer ini files

 ## Notes
-This is under active development
+This image is under active development

 ## File a issue
 Feel free to contribuite adding an issue here: https://gitlab.com/altercode/astroneer-linux/-/issues/new